Who qualifies as blind?

 If vision can be corrected beyond those limits only by contact lenses and the taxpayer can only wear the lenses briefly because of pain, infection, or ulcers, the taxpayer can take the higher standard deduction for blindness.

-Use the Standard Deduction Chart for People Born Before January 2, 1947 or Who Are Blind, in the Volunteer Resource Guide (Tab F), as a guide to computing this standard deduction.
+Use the Standard Deduction Chart, in the Volunteer Resource Guide Deductions tab, as a guide to computing this standard deduction.